s8n-ru/minecraft-launcher/README.md

 ---

-An Opinionated Launcher. (but the opinions are based)
+An Opinionated Launcher. *based opinions imo*

 ~ Built for myself, If your its to your taste, help yourself.